xtuml/mc/doc/notes/8935_formalize_int.md

 6.3 Unrelating R112 during the dispose of `O_REF` (`AttributeReferenceInClass`)
 was triggering the empty handle detection.
-Another stanza was put in place to deal with the situation when there is only one `O_REF`.
+Another stanza was put in place to deal with the situation in which there is only one `O_REF`.

 6.4 In `removeDuplicateAttrs` the nested loop iterated over deleted attributes.
 We "pulled the carpet out from under ourselves".
+A `break` statement was added.

-`SimpleAssociate_isFormalized` has dead code.
+6.5 `SimpleAssociate_isFormalized` has dead code.
+However, this was left in place.

-Why does `SimpleAssociate_formalize` first unformalize?
-Keith:  This makes sense in OOAofOOA, because you can reformalize from the UI.

-simple test model is missing OIDA for Aid in B.
+6.6 Dubious Code

-The following code looks dubious.
+The following code looked dubious.
 ```
    select any oida related by other_attr->O_OIDA[R105];
    if ( not_empty oida )  // attribute is identifying